-Northwest Suburban College is approved by the Private Business and Vocational Schools Division of the Illinois Board of Higher Education (IBHE-PBVS) for its allied health programs.
+NWSC is approved by the Private Business and Vocational Schools Division of the Illinois Board of Higher Education (IBHE: PBVS) for its allied health programs.
+The College is also an approved testing site for the National Health Career Association (NHA) for each of its applicable allied programs.